Last Updated: March 18, 2026 by Nagabhushanam Peddi

 Reserve Your Rhode Island Business Entity Name

 To reserve a business name, you must file an application online or by mail.
 When reserving your name, you will have to pay a filing fee.
-Checks must be made out to the “Rhode Island Secretary of State.”
+Checks must be made out to the “Rhode Island Department of State.”
 There is an additional fee for online filing.

 After choosing a name for your LLC, take the next step and create a unique logo with our Free Logo Generator.